-I, ATTY.
+- I, ATTY.
 MA.
-SIGRID R. PINLAC, with office address at 7th Floor, Beneficial Life Building, 166 Salcedo St., Legaspi Village, Makati City, the incumbent and duly elected Corporate Secretary of BENEFICIAL LIFE INSURANCE COMPANY, INC. with SEC registration number 16680 with principal office at Beneficial Life Building, 166 Salcedo St., Legaspi Village, Makati City (the "Company"), on oath state that:

-- On behalf of the Company, I have caused this SEC Form 20-IS (Definitive Information Statement for the 2022 Annual Stockholders Meeting of the Company) to be prepared; - I have read and understood its contents which are true and correct of my own personal knowledge and/or based on true records; - 3) That Company, will comply with the requirements set forth in SEC Notice dated May 12, 2021, for a complete and official submission of reports and/or documents through electronic mail; - 4) I am fully aware that documents filed online which requires pre-evaluation and/or processing fee shall be considered complete and officially received only upon payment of filing fee; and - 5) The email account designated by the Company pursuant to SEC Memorandum Circular No. 28, series of 2020 shall be used by the company in its online submissions to the Corporate Governance and Finance Department of the SEC.
+SIGRID R. PINLAC, the incumbent and duly elected Corporate Secretary of BENEFICIAL LIFE INSURANCE COMPANY, INC. with SEC registration number 16680 with principal office at Beneficial Life Building, 166 Salcedo St., Legaspi Village, Makati City (the "Company"), on oath, state that: - On behalf of the Company, I have caused the preparation and submission of this Definitive Information Statement (SEC Form 20-IS) for the 2023 Annual Stockholders' Meeting of the Company; - I have read and understood its contents which are true and correct of my own personal knowledge and/or based on true records; - BENEFICIAL LIFE INSURANCE COMPANY, INC., will comply with the requirements set forth in SEC Notice dated May 12, 2021 for a complete and official submission of reports and/or documents through electronic mail; and - 4) I am fully aware that documents filed online which requires pre-evaluation and/or processing fee shall be considered complete and officially received only upon payment of a filing fee; and - 5) The email account designated by the Company pursuant to SEC Memorandum Circular No. 28 series of 2020 shall be used by the Company in its online submissions to the Corporate Governance and Finance Department of the SEC.

-IN WITH WHEREOF, I have hereunto set my hand this 26th day of May 2022.
+IN WITNESS WHEREOF, I have hereunto set my hand this 26th day of May 2023.